-- 1. Position semitrailer on a firm and level surface.
-Insure that the undercarriage is in the rear most position.
-Eliminate any suspension binding due to sharp turns or unusual maneuvers. - 2.
-Detach tractor from the semitrailer and jack the trailer up sufficiently to permit measuring from the underside of the trailer. - 3.
-Suspend a plumb bob at axle height from the center of the king pin. - 4.
-Measure (D) from the plumb bob to the center point on one end of the axle.
-Record this measurement (See Figure 4-8.) - Measure (D1) to the other end of the axle in the same manner as in step 4.
-Record this measurement (See Figure 4-8.) - 6.
-Set D about 1/8" shorter than D1 to insure proper trailer tracking on slope of road. - 7.
-The suspensions must be in good repair with no binding or other restrictions before aligning.
+- Position semitrailer on a firm and level surface.
+Ensure that the undercarriage is in the rear most position.
+Eliminate any suspension binding due to sharp turns or unusual maneuvers. - Detach tractor from the semitrailer and jack the trailer up sufficiently to permit measuring from the underside of the trailer. - 3.
+Suspend a plumb bob at axle height from the center of the king pin. - Measure Curbside (D) from the plumb bob to the center point of the front curbside axle.
+Record this measurement (See Figure 4-12.) - Measure Streetside (D1) to the center point of the front streetside axle the same manner as in step 4.
+Record this measurement (See Figure 4-12.) - Set Curbeside (D) about 1/8" shorter than Streetside (D1) to insure proper trailer tracking on slope of road. - The suspensions must be in good repair with no binding or other restrictions before aligning.
 All defective parts of the suspension or axles must be replaced immediately.